crocme10/zero2prod/README.md

 ```

 This will take some time to build a part of the project (the common workspace)
-which does not depend on the database, and the xtask workspace.
-It will run this
+which does not depend on the database (otherwise, it would fail because the
-task.
-The database is configured with the files found in `./config/database`.
+database is not there yet), and the xtask workspace.
+The database is configured
+with the files found in `./config/database`.

 Now we should have a running database, we can compile the rest of the project.
-sqlx depends on the environment variable `DATABASE_URL`, whose value can be
+sqlx knows about the database through the environment variable `DATABASE_URL`,
-found at the last line of the previous command:
+whose value can be found at the last line of the previous command:

 for bash users: